Miklós Horthy: War

 The Kingdom of Hungary was gradually drawn into the war itself.
 In 1939 and 1940, Hungarian volunteers were sent to Finland's Winter War, but did not have time to partake in the fighting before the end of the war.
 In April 1941, Hungary became, in effect, a member of the Axis.
 Hungary permitted Hitler to send troops across Hungarian territory for the invasion of Yugoslavia and ultimately sent its own troops to claim its share of the dismembered Kingdom of Yugoslavia.
 Prime Minister Pál Teleki, horrified that he had failed to prevent this collusion with the Nazis, despite the fact that he had signed a non-aggression pact with Yugoslavia in December 1940, committed suicide.

 In June 1941, the Hungarian government finally yielded to Hitler's demands that the nation contribute to the Axis war effort.
-On 27 June, Hungary became part of Operation Barbarossa and declared war on the Soviet Union.
-The Hungarians sent in troops and material only four days after Hitler began his invasion of the Soviet Union on 22 June 1941.
+On June 27, Hungary became part of Operation Barbarossa and declared war on the Soviet Union.
+The Hungarians sent in troops and material only four days after Hitler began his invasion of the Soviet Union on June 22 June 1941.

 Eighteen months later, less well-equipped and less motivated than their German allies, 200,000 troops of the Hungarian Second Army ended up holding the front on the Don River west of Stalingrad.